 Annual flowers are flowers that grow and bloom once a year.
-The growth period usually starts Spring or Summer and ends before the first freeze.
+The growth period usually starts in Spring or Summer and ends before the first freeze.
 Annuals typically die after the first freeze.
 Their purpose is to act as seasonal flowers that add a pop of color to your garden.
-Don’t fret, annuals can leave hundreds or thousands of seeds behind when they die according to the National Gardening Association.
+If planting a flower that only blooms once gives you pause, don’t fret!
+According to the National Gardening Association, annuals can leave hundreds or thousands of seeds behind when they die.

 What is the difference between annual and perennial flowers?
-Perennial flowers die back, but come back every year.
-Many plant lovers tend to focus only on perennial flowers.
-The word perennial makes you think less work.
-That may be true, however annuals have many rewards.
-Some of the benefits of annual flowers vs perennial flowers include:
+Perennial flowers lose their blooms but come back every year.
+Many plant lovers tend to focus only on perennial flowers because the word perennial implies less work.
+That may be somewhat true, however, annuals have many rewards.
+Some of the benefits of annual flowers vs. perennial flowers include:

 - Creativity – Perennial flowers stay the same year after year.
 Annuals give you the freedom to express yourself in your garden.
 You can add different flowers each year to switch up your garden’s look.

 - Longer bloom period – Annuals tend to bloom for a couple of seasons.
 On the other hand, perennial flowers usually bloom for as little as a month.

 - Lower Cost – You can find annual flower seeds for as low as 20 cents.
 Scatter some seeds around your garden in Early Spring or just before.
 Watch your garden brighten up.

 Flowers typically do best in full sun.
 Some, however, do much better in the shade as it prevents their colors from fading.
 These are some annual flowers for shade: